North Melbourne Football Club: Rhyce Shaw and David Noble

 Rhyce Shaw took over as caretaker coach in the interim in mid- to late 2019 and was later awarded the position as head coach for the following 2020 season.
 After a disappointing 2020 season where North won only 3 games and finished second-last, Rhyce Shaw left the club in late October 2020 due to personal issues, bringing his short tenure as head coach to an end.

 In 2021, former Western Bulldogs and Adelaide assistant coach and long-time football administrator David Noble was appointed as the new senior coach on an open-ended staff contract.
 Noble led the club to the wooden spoon in 2021 despite the team producing some encouraging results towards the end of the season and ending with four wins and a draw from the season.
 Noble resigned from the position in mid-2022 after pressure resulting from North's poor start to the season.

 Alastair Clarkson era

-On 19 August 2022, North Melbourne signed Alastair Clarkson to coach the team for five seasons, starting with the 2023 season.

-Clarkson stepped down as the coach of North Melbourne for part of the 2023 season due to him struggling with mental health problems from the racism accusations while he was at the Hawthorn Football Club, however returned toward the end of the season.
+After David Noble was sacked as senior coach of North Melbourne and caretaker senior coach Leigh Adams took over for the remaining matches of the 2022 season, on 19 August 2022, it was announced that four-time premiership coach Alastair Clarkson would become senior coach of North Melbourne on a five-year contract, starting from the 2023 season.
+The appointment was described as a "homecoming" for him due to his playing career starting at the club.

+In May 2023, just before the start of Round 10, Clarkson announced that he would step away from his role as North Melbourne senior coach indefinitely, citing mental health as a result of the investigation into alleged historical racism during his time at Hawthorn.
+Assistant coach Brett Ratten, who had been caretaker senior coach at two previous clubs, was announced as Clarkson's caretaker.
+Clarkson resumed his role as senior coach of North Melbourne in Round 21, 2023 against Melbourne.

+Clarkson was removed as coach of the club in September 2026.